Daniel-Carpenter/Coding-Resources/SQL/README.md

 -- From the criminals table
 FROM criminals

--- If name starts with any character then continues with 'ordon' WHERE name LIKE '_ordon%'
+-- If name starts with any character then continues with 'ORdon' WHERE name LIKE '_ORdon%'
 ```